IBM/dolomite-engine/README.md

 1. decoder models like GPT2, OPT, BLOOM etc
 1. encoder-decoder models like T5, BART etc

 Please note that this repository doesn't support Tensor Parallel or Pipeline Parallel (yet ;p).
-For distributed training, we use ZeRO-DP from DeepSpeed.

 The repository supports models of any scale.
 But, I don't recommend training models larger than 20 Billion using this repository as using ZeRO-DP is not the most efficient method of scaling to hyper-large models.

-For pre-training from scratch or finetuning on huge amount of data, check out [Megatron-DeepSpeed](https://github.com/bigscience-workshop/Megatron-DeepSpeed).

 # Usage